aikaterna/aikaterna-cogs/README.md

 quiz - A kahoot-like trivia game.
 Originally by Keane for Red v2.

+reminder - A continued fork of ZeLarpMaster's reminder cog.
+This cog is licensed under the GPL-3.0 License.

 rndstatus - A v3 port of Twentysix's rndstatus cog with a couple extra settings.

 rss - Will's RSS cog ported for v3 with a lot of extra bells and whistles.